 Before proposing a new clinical practice guideline, it is the responsibility of guideline developers to undertake a formal needs analysis to inform the guideline scope.
-This should draw on information listed in the NHMRC Clinical Practice Guidelines Portal and Register (www.clinicalguidelines.gov.au), and include an assessment of burden of disease and identification of the clinical problem (including variation in clinical practice).
+This should include an assessment of burden of disease and identification of the clinical problem (including variation in clinical practice) which supports a guideline of national significance.

-All developer organisations intending to seek NHMRC approval of clinical practice guidelines should register proposed guidelines on the NHMRC Guidelines in Development Register before starting the development process (www.clinicalguidelines.gov.au/in-development/registration-form).
+All developers intending to seek NHMRC approval of clinical practice guidelines should register proposed guidelines with NHMRC before starting the development process (Register a Guideline for NHMRC Approval).